danielfrg/danielfrg.com/nbconvert/README.md

-# Jupyter Notebook convert helper for hugo
+# Jupyter Notebook convert helper

-Converts the notebooks using `nbconvert` to `html` and puts the content into a Markdown file for Hugo.
+Converts the notebooks using `nbconvert` to `html` and puts the content into a Markdown file.

 Reads notebooks from `content/notebooks` and outputs it to `content/blog/generated-nbs`.